Full-time and Regular Faculty

 Kevin Holsclaw

-Clinical Professor Kevin Holsclaw served as Acting Assistant Attorney General for Legislation in the United States Department of Justice and formerly served as a Special Assistant Attorney General for the California Department of Justice with the responsibility for the development of criminal justice policy for the California Attorney General.
-He also participated as a member of the Megan’s Law Task Force, the U.S.-Medico Border Task Force, and the National Association of Attorneys General Task Force concerning the Victim’s Rights Amendment to the U.S. Constitution.
-He is a recipient of an Outstanding Achievement Award from Victims, Families, and Survivors of the Oklahoma City Bombing, the Randolph Award, the highest award given by the United States Department of Justice, and the Marvin Award, given each year to the outstanding attorney by the National Association of Attorneys General.
-Professor Holsclaw also served as Legislative Counsel to Congressman Dan Lungren from 2005-2013 and served as Interim Dean of Trinity Law School in 2001.
-Professor Holsclaw teaches Criminal Law, Criminal Procedure, and Immigration Law.
+Clinical Associate Professor Kevin Holsclaw served as Acting Assistant Attorney General for Legislation in the United States Department of Justice and a Special Assistant Attorney General for the California Department of Justice with the responsibility for the development of criminal justice policy for the California Attorney General.
+He also participated as a member of the Megan’s Law Task Force, the U.S.-Mexico Border Task Force, and the National Association of Attorneys General Task Force concerning the Victim’s Rights Amendment to the U.S. Constitution.
+He is a recipient of an Outstanding Achievement Award from Victims, Families, and Survivors of the Oklahoma City Bombing – the Randolph Award – the highest award given by the United States Department of Justice, and the Marvin Award – given each year to the outstanding attorney by the National Association of Attorneys General.
+Professor Holsclaw also served as Legislative Counsel to Congressman Dan Lungren from 2005-2013.
+Professor Holsclaw served as Interim Dean of Trinity Law School in 2001 and Dean of Trinity Law School in 2005.
+Professor Holsclaw graduated with a B.A. from Whittier College, a J.D. from Pepperdine University Caruso School of Law, and an M.A. from Trinity International University.
+Professor Holsclaw teaches Criminal Law, Criminal Procedure, FYLSX Skills, and Immigration Law.

 Daniele Le

-Daniele Le is an Assistant Dean at Trinity Law School, where she oversees the online Juris Doctor courses and the Legal Research & Writing program.
-She teaches Legal Research and Writing 1 and Legal Research and Writing 2.
+Associate Dean of Academic Affairs Daniele Le oversees the academic components of the law school curriculum.
+Previously, she served as the Assistant Dean; in that capacity, she was responsible for the online Juris Doctor courses, the Master of Legal Studies program, and the Legal Research & Writing courses.
+She teaches Legal Research and Writing 1, Legal Research and Writing 2, Contracts Drafting, and Mastering the Performance Test.
 Professor Le has been a Lecturer in Law for the residential program at the USC Gould School of Law, where she taught Legal Writing to LL.M. students and supervised LL.M. and M.C.L. students in Directed Research.
 She has also taught Topics in American Law as part of USC’s online LL.M. and MSL programs.
 Previously, she served as the Director of Academic Support at Trinity Law School.
-Professor Le received her Bachelor of Arts degree in Political Science from the University of California, Los Angeles.
-She then attended the Chapman University School of Law where she received her Juris Doctor degree, cum laude, and graduated in the top 10% of her class.
+Professor Le received her B.A. in Political Science from the University of California, Los Angeles.
+She then attended the Chapman University Dale E. Fowler School of Law, where she received her J.D., cum laude, and graduated in the top 10% of her class.
 She was the Editor-in-Chief of the Chapman Law Review and an extern for the late Honorable Arthur L. Alarcón of the United States Court of Appeals for the Ninth Circuit.
 A member of the California State Bar since December 2006, she practiced primarily in the area of municipal finance, where she represented California school districts, water districts, and special districts.

 R. Neil Rodgers

-Clinical Professor R. Neil Rodgers received his B.A. in Political Science from the University of California, Los Angeles, and his J.D. from Western State University College of Law.
-He practiced law privately in areas of bankruptcy, Chapter 11 reorganizations, workouts, and debtor-creditor law.
+Clinical Associate Professor R. Neil Rodgers received his B.A. in Political Science from the University of California, Los Angeles, and his J.D. from Western State College of Law.
+He practiced law in the areas of bankruptcy, Chapter 11 reorganizations, workouts, and debtor-creditor law.
 Professor Rodgers has represented clients in all facets of bankruptcy practice, including service as a Chapter 7 and Chapter 11 trustee and counsel to trustees.
 He formed and advised business entities and handled business litigation in state and federal courts in addition to advising corporations on merger and acquisition matters and representing corporations in securities matters.
-Professor Rodgers also handled family law matters and served as special bankruptcy to the Orange County Tax Collector.
-Professor Rodgers taught at Trinity as an adjunct professor from 2001 until 2015 when he joined the full-time faculty.
-He has taught Business Associations, Constitutional Law, Torts, Contracts, Professional Responsibility, Criminal Procedure, and Community Property.
-Professor Rodgers also coaches Trinity’s Interscholastic Moot Court team and provides consulting to Trinity alumni who are building bankruptcy practices.
+Professor Rodgers also handled family law matters and served as special bankruptcy counsel to the Orange County Tax Collector.
+From 2001 to 2015, Professor Rodgers taught at Trinity Law School as an adjunct professor; in 2015, he joined the full-time faculty.
+He has taught Business Associations, Community Property, Constitutional Law, Contracts, Criminal Procedure, FYLSX Skills, Law Practice Management, Professional Responsibility and Ethics, and Torts.
+Professor Rodgers also coaches Trinity Law School’s Interscholastic Moot Court team and provides consulting to Trinity alumni who are building bankruptcy practices.

 Joy Statler

-Assistant Professor Joy Statler received her J.D. from Trinity Law School.
+Assistant Dean of Academic Support & Clinical Programs Joy Statler received her J.D. from Trinity Law School.
 Professor Statler directs Trinity’s academic support programs.
-She is also the Director of the Trinity Law Clinics and serves as an instructor and advisor to faculty and students involved in Trinity’s clinical programs.
+She is also the Director of the Trinity Law Clinics and serves as an instructor and advisor to faculty and students involved in Trinity Law School’s clinical programs.